rjocoleman/vagrant-cloner/README.md

 - `mysql` - Import a MySQL database(s)
 - `testcloner` - A simple example of a cloner not meant for use.
+- `mysqlcleaner` - Runs arbitrary SQL scripts against the MySQL server.
+Useful for sanitizing databases imported by the `mysql` cloner.

 ## Extra Cloners